CXwudi/personal-blog-source/content/posts/2022/vocaloid-entry-guide/listen-old-songs/index.en.md

 ## Way 2 - Music Game

-Just listening to the Hall of Legend song list alone may be quite tedious, even though we prioritize the list.
+Simply following the Hall of Legend song list one song at a time may still be quite tedious, even though we have sorted the list.
 So is there a more funnier way to listen Vocaloid songs?
 Fortunately, yes!
 Let's play music games 😄!

 The idea is like this, **if a song is included in a music game, then such song should be quite popular**.
 So, by playing music games, you get the fun, and at the same time you get known to some popular Vocaloid songs.